Stock futures steady ahead of jobs report

 U.S. equity futures were trading cautiously ahead of the biggest economic report of the month - the April employment report.

-The major futures indexes suggested a small rise when the final trading session of the week gets underway on Wall Street.
+The major futures indexes suggested a rise of 0.2% when the final trading session of the week gets underway on Wall Street.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE